Aug 24, 2023

 - Flat rate.
 Most clients prefer a fixed rate since they will know the total cost upfront.
 However, you may risk working longer than intended, potentially increasing your expenditure.
 Depending on the project’s scale, designing a website may cost from $100 to over $10,000.

 - Monthly rate.
-This is a great way to earn recurring revenue if you offer continuous services such as web maintenance.
+This is a great way to earn recurring revenue if you offer continuous services such as selling website maintenance.

 Next, decide the payment term.
 You can implement a 50/50 term – 50% down payment and 50% upon completion.